ruuderie/RustSvelteBusinessDirectory/README.md

 ## Development

 To work on this project, you'll need to have Node.js, npm, and Rust installed on your system.
 Follow the instructions in the respective directories to set up and run the frontend and backend components.

+### Environment Variables

+Make sure to set up the following environment variables:

+- Frontend:
+  - `API_URL`: The URL of the backend API (default: "http://localhost:8000/api")

+- Backend:
+  - Database connection string (in the `.env` file)

+## Security Note

+This project includes user authentication.
+Ensure that you're using HTTPS in production and following best practices for handling user data and authentication tokens.